szilard/benchm-ml/README.md

 than random forests or gradient boosting machines (GBM).
 Therefore, lately I'm concentrating my benchmarking efforts mostly on GBM implementations and
 I have started a new github repo [GBM-perf](https://github.com/szilard/GBM-perf) that's more "focused" and lean and also uses more modern tools (such as docker) to make the benchmarks more maintainable and reproducible.
-Also, it's became apparent recently that GPUs can be a powerful computing platform for GBMs too, and the new repo includes benchmarks of the available GPU implementations as well.
+Also, it has become apparent recently that GPUs can be a powerful computing platform for GBMs too, and the new repo includes benchmarks of the available GPU implementations as well.